US satellite spy radio set

 US MARISAT and FLTSATCOM satellites.
 A text based message with a

-maximum length of 1579 characters can be encrypted and stored with
+maximum length of 1579 characters can be encrypted and stored in

 the CK-42 crypto unit at the bottom left.